Earthscott/python-challenge/README.md

 ## PyBank

-The goal is to perform a financial analysis of monthly profit or loss over a certain time period.
+The objective is to perform a financial analysis of monthly profit or loss over a certain time period.
 Given an input file with the following fields:

 1. Date (format Mmm-yyyy)